ccao-data/data-architecture/dbt/models/default/docs.md

 ### Nuance

 - Parcels can have different CDUs from multiple tables.
+See PIN 05272010320000.

 **Primary Key**: `year`, `pin`
 {% enddocs %}